AllThatIsTheCase/AllThatIsTheCase.github.io/mit.md

 > IEE proceedings

 and the MIT "solution" prevents this.
-You only want to protect those exact *parts* that you want to exclude from this process, and guess what: *Zotero already does this*.
-If there are some parts where you want to keep something lowercased, you can wrap that part in `<span class="nocase">....</span>` and whatever's between them will be excluded from case-changing.
+You only want to protect those exact *parts* that you want to exclude from this process, and guess what: *Zotero already does this* for words containing uppercase letters; in the case of Better BibTeX, it will even do this for letters line `Ñ` .
+If there are some parts where you want to keep something lowercased regardless of the BibTeX style you chose, you can wrap that part in `<span class="nocase">....</span>` and whatever's between them will be excluded from case-changing.
 This is formally supported in Zotero and will work for BibTeX but also if you're using your references in Word/LibreOffice/etc.

 Again, you do not need or want to make this change manually every time you export to BibTeX when Zotero is perfectly capable of doing this for you.